nwjs/npm-installer/README.md

 **NOTE**: These options will keep the copied files in the app bundle for as long as the bundle is on the filesystem (they're not deleted between app invocations).
-As a result, they're not recommended if you installed nwjs globally using `-g`.
+As a result, they're not recommended if you installed nw globally using `-g`.
 Also note that [OS X caches these files](http://proteo.me.uk/2011/08/mac-application-bundle-caching/), so you may need to manually clear these cached files during development.